Parahelilux/WPFPSWDMNG/README.md

-Password Manager
+WPFPSWDMNG

-The Password Manager is a C# WPF application that allows users to generate, store, and manage their passwords securely.
+This is a C# WPF application that allows users to generate, store, and manage their passwords securely.
 It provides a user-friendly interface for adding, editing, and deleting password entries, as well as generating strong passwords based on user-specified criteria.

 Project Structure
 The project is structured as follows: